campbell-r-e/EtherWave-Archive/BRANDING.md

 - **Minimum Size:** Never smaller than 24px height

 ### Logo Clear Space
-Maintain a clear space around the logo equal to the height of the "G" in "GEK" to ensure visibility and impact.
+Maintain a clear space around the logo equal to the height of the "E" in "ETHERWAVE" to ensure visibility and impact.

 ### Logo Don'ts
 ❌ Do not stretch or distort the logo